Washington state's legislature convenes Monday. What's in store this year?

 The housing shortage and homelessness

-In the next 20 years, the Evergreen State must find a way to build a million homes if it wants to accommodate projected population growth, according to Inslee.
+In the next 20 years, the Evergreen State must find a way to build 1 million homes if it wants to accommodate projected population growth, according to Inslee.

 This year, Inslee is asking lawmakers to give $100 million of their supplemental budget to continue funding a state housing and shelter program.
 The program, named the Rights-of-Way Safety Initiative, was spearheaded by Inslee to clear homeless encampments off public land and move campers into stable shelter.